 All these visualization tools help to take a decision about the most suitable background correction to perform in the data set.
 The interface allows both possibilities: subtraction of the background or not.
-After choosing one of both possibilities, the interface allows to visualize scatter plots and contour plots of the corrected data set.
-This can be useful to check the different effect of the background correction in the data.
+After choosing one of both possibilities, the scatter plots and contour plots of the corrected data set can be visualized.
+This can be useful to check the effect of the background correction in the data.
 For our data set, background subtraction appeared to pass the noise from the background to the foreground, increasing the noise in the experiment instead of reducing it.
-It is shown also in [5] how the background subtraction would increase the variability of the data using the \log_2 transformation while this variability is not so great if the background is not subtracted.
+It is shown also in Huber, von Heydebreck, Sültmann, Poustka, and Vingron (2002) how the background subtraction would increase the variability of the data using the $\log_2$ transformation while this variability is not so great if the background is not subtracted.
 Although background subtraction is currently the most popular approach, we are investigating new methods to use the information about the background intensities to correct the foreground intensities.